UCHEENNY/UCHEENNY/README.md

 ### 📊 GitHub Stats
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=UCHEENNY&show_icons=true&theme=radical)

-### ✨ Fun Fact
+### ✨ Fun Fact – My Cyber Side

-I'm on a mission to turn business instincts into cybersecurity strategy—powered by curiosity, open-source tools, and plenty of terminal commands.
+I’m on a mission to turn business instincts into cybersecurity superpowers.
+With curiosity as my compass and the terminal as my toolkit, I explore the digital world—from ethical hacking to GRC, and everything in between.

+You'll often find me:
+- Juggling open-source tools
+- Running penetration tests
+- Analyzing logs like a SOC analyst on caffeine ☕
+- Mapping out GRC strategies that actually make sense ✅

+Whether it’s scanning with `theHarvester`, digging into WHOIS records, or writing up findings in a clean report, I love breaking things *just* enough to understand how to secure them better.

+**Always learning.
+Always collaborating.
+Always defending.**
+Let’s build safer systems—one script, one policy, and one alert at a time. 🛡️💻🔍